eliassilvadev/Best.Practices.Code.Generator/README.md

 ## Attention
 The purpose of the Best Practices Framework Generator is to create initial code, eliminating all necessary boilerplate and allowing you to focus on what matters most: implementing your domain rules.
-After generating the initial code, you'll need to get hands-on to finalize the implementations.
+After generating the initial code, you'll need to get hands-on to finalize the implementations and write unit tests.
 **Don't expect the generator to do everything for you!**

 ## License